• Skip to primary navigation

 • Carbonated Beverage: I used club soda just to have a little less calories and sugar in the cake.
 You can also use any clear lemon lime flavored soda or even ginger ale.

-• Milk: Any milk will work, non-fat milk, low-fat milk or whole milk.
+• Milk: Any cold milk will work, non-fat milk, low-fat milk or whole milk.

 • Coconut flakes: I used sweetened coconut flakes, but you can use un-sweetened if you prefer.